ashkan-abbasi66/NWSR/Readme.md

+**Description:**
 This repository contains the code associated with the following paper:

 Ashkan Abbasi, Amirhassan Monadjemi, Leyuan Fang, Hossein Rabbani, "Optical coherence tomography retinal image reconstruction via nonlocal weighted sparse representation," J. Biomed.
 Opt.
 23(3), 036011 (2018), doi:10.1117/1.JBO.23.3.036011.

+We introduce a method for OCT retinal image denoising and interpolation.
 If you find it useful, kindly cite the above paper.

 **Requirements:**